Sushitrashhhh/Sushitrashhhh/README.md

 - 👋 Hi, I’m @Sushitrashhhh
-- 👀 I’m interested in fullstack devlopent
+- 👀 I’m interested in fullstack devlopment
 - 🌱 I’m currently learning Python
 - 💞️ I’m looking to collaborate on some unique ideas
 - 📫 How to reach me - ur free to contact me on my gmail acc-> sona.gogeta@gamil.com